Our wildlife centres | RSPCA - RSPCA

 Our wildlife centres, together with the wildlife department, have developed wildlife rehabilitation protocols, based on their knowledge, experience and detailed research.
 These describe the best husbandry (ways to care) for these animals and are updated as science and knowledge progress.

 Wildlife rehabilitation is very tricky and best left to experts so that the animals have the best chance of survival back in the wild.
-We would always recommend that if you find a wild animal that you think is injured, you give it to an experienced rehabilitator, or call us on 0300 1234 999.
+We would always recommend that if you find a wild animal that you think is injured, you give it to an experienced rehabilitator, or contact us.

 Orphaned animals come into our centre every year, but it depends on the species as to what you should do.
 A lot of baby wild animals can look like orphans, so always check to make sure the wild animal is orphaned first.